origo-map/origo-documentation/content/controls.md

 `style` | a style object for setting e.g. the height of the image.
 Optional, defaults to "{"height": "5rem"}".
 `showScale` | option to set if the scale should be visible on load.
 Optional, default is true.
 `scales` | Array of scales to use.
 Optional, if not specified the scales are calculated from the map resolutions.
+`supressResolutionsRecalculation` | option to set if the resolutions array should be recalculated when entering the print preview (and restored when exited).
+Alleviates problem with large scales and 300DPI, default is true.
 `hideWhenEmbedded` | if set to true, the control is not added when the map is embedded.
 Defaults to false.